Blog/NotesConcept

 Step 4: Now, since the invoker function is part of the currentContext, It can access values from the current context.
 Now call the function and pass the arguments (comma-separated parameters got as part of the call).

-Step 5: Delete the symbol key, to avoid any pollution in the currentContext.
+Step 5: Delete the symbol key, to avoid pollution in the currentContext.

-Step 6: Return the result which got as part of function execution as the final result.
+Step 6: Return the result that was part of the function execution as the final result.

 Call Polyfill Implementation: